Kohinoor (2015 film): Soundtrack

-All songs are composed, arranged and produced by Rahul Raj.
+All the songs are composed, arranged, and produced by Rahul Raj.
 The lyrics were written by B. K. Harinarayanan.
 Muzik 247 was the music label.
-The audio launch event was held in Kochi on 8 September.
-Apart from the cast and crew, film personalities such as Mammootty, Sibi Malayil, Kunchacko Boban etc. were also present.
+The audio launch was held in Kochi on 8 September.
+Apart from the cast and crew, film personalities, such as Mammootty, Sibi Malayil, Kunchacko Boban etc. were also present.
 Mammooty and Sibi Malayil together launched the audio by unveiling the CD.
 The songs were streamed live on Muzik247's YouTube channel at the event.
-The official launch of the production house Adams World of Imagination was held coinciding with the audio launch function.
+The official launch of the production house, Adams World of Imagination, was held coinciding with the audio launch function.
 It was launched by Mammootty.

-The melody Hemanthamen which was released on 5 August, received overwhelming response from critics and public alike.
-It garnered more than 100000 views within three days of release in YouTube and as of 6 December 2016, the song has reached to 3 million views.
+The melody Hemanthamen which was released on 5 August, received an overwhelming response from critics and the public alike.
+It garnered more than 100000 views within three days of release on YouTube and as of 6 December 2016, the song has reached to three million views.
 Actor Dulquer Salmaan officially released and shared the YouTube link of the song "Dum Dum Dum" on Facebook.